SmokeSeer: 3D Gaussian Splatting for Smoke Removal and Scene Reconstruction: Method

 \section{Method}

-We introduce SmokeSeer, a framework for simultaneous 3D scene reconstruction and smoke removal using RGB-thermal image pairs.
+We introduce \emph{SmokeSeer}, a framework for simultaneous 3D scene reconstruction and smoke removal using RGB-thermal image pairs.
 Our approach leverages the complementary strengths of RGB (texture-rich) and thermal (smoke-penetrating) modalities to address the challenges of dense, dynamic smoke in safety-critical applications.
-Our method, depicted in Figure~\ref{fig:overview}, comprises three stages: (1) camera pose estimation and smoke segmentation, (2) initial surface reconstruction from thermal images, and (3) joint optimization of surface and smoke plume using both RGB and thermal images.
+Our method comprises three stages (Figure~\ref{fig:overview}): (1) camera pose estimation and smoke segmentation, (2) initial surface reconstruction from thermal images, and (3) joint optimization of surface and smoke using both RGB and thermal images.